London on a Budget: Top Attractions and Tips

 {{This post might contain affiliate links.
 If you use any of these links to buy a product, I will earn a small commission at no additional cost to you}}.
 Read my full disclosure for more details.

 Dreams come true.
-You know that, right :).
-London was always my dream destination, and only in 2022 I got a chance to visit London for the first time.
+London had always been my dream destination, and in 2022, I finally got the chance to visit for the first time.
+And the best part?
+It doesn’t have to be expensive—London can be explored on a budget.

 If you want to save money on transportation, use the Tube or bus to get around London.
 If you need to take a cab, skip Uber and use the London share rides alternatives such as Free Now or Bolt, as they tend to be cheaper.